zmeika/nordhealth-signup/README.md

 - Add a component that shows password strength, as well as validation rules for password.
 - Add error.vue to customize error pages like 404
 - Add unit and e2e tests
+- Add i18n and move all texts to a separate json file